Science has always fascinated me. This includes not only the ecological sciences, which I studied in school, but other endeavors, as well.

 Why Write About Einstein's Mistakes?

 The purpose of this article is not to argue that Einstein was incompetent as a scientist.
 In fact, just the opposite is true.
 This article is meant to demonstrate that to be successful as a researcher, you have to be willing to make mistakes along the way.
-Alfred Einstein's great accomplishment was to replace Newtonian physics with the a new set of ideas, known as Relativity.
+Alfred Einstein's great accomplishment was to replace Newtonian physics with a new set of ideas, known as relativity.
 Nonetheless, there are some theoretical holes in the ideas and equations that have come to define the scientific concept of relativity.

 Who Was Alfred A. Einstein?

-Alfred Einstein was born at Ulm, Germany in 1879, but soon thereafter, he moved with his family to Munich.
+Alfred Einstein was born in Ulm, Germany in 1879, but soon thereafter, he moved with his family to Munich.
 There he attended grade school.
 Eventually, the family moved to Italy and so young Albert furthered his educational pursuits at Federal Polytechnic School in Zurich, Switzerland.
 Here, he was trained as a teacher of mathematics and physics, but upon his graduation from the prestigious school, Alfred was unable to find a teaching position, so he took a position as a technical assistant in the Swiss Patent Office.
 This lasted from 1902 to 1909.

 During that time Einstein published several papers and also earned a P.H.D. in Physics in 1905 from the University of Zurich.
 In 1910 Einstein began teaching physic in Zurich.
 After a brief teaching stint in Prague, Einstein earned a prestigious position at the Prussian Academy of Sciences in Berlin.
-He remained in the Prussian capital until 1933, when Hitler rose to power.
-At the time, Einstein was visiting America and chose to remain in the U.S. upon the Nazi takeover.
+He remained in the Prussian capital until 1933 when Hitler rose to power.
+At the time, Einstein was visiting America and chose to remain in the U.S. after the Nazi takeover.
 Einstein remained in the United States until his death in 1955.

 While working as a patent examiner in Switzerland, Einstein first developed his startling ideas on relativity and photoelectrics.
-The year of 1905 looms as especially important, for it was during this time that he released four groundbreaking papers on theoretical physics.
+The year 1905 looms as especially important, for it was during this time that he released four groundbreaking papers on theoretical physics.